mariadb-developers/docker-operator/README.md

 # docker-operator
-A Docker Container to run to deploy the MariaDB Operator
+A Docker Container to run to deploy the MariaDB Operator on Digital Ocean K8s Service

 # Demo to deploy MariaDB Operator and PhotoPrism Application with Docker/Terraform